cardboard-iguana/cardboard-iguana.com/log/2022-08-01-aws-deep-dive.md

 author:: Nathan Acks
 date:: 2022-08-01

-Finally getting back to the “AWS Cloud Practitioner Essentials” course!
-Today I’ll be covering the “Storage and Databases” module.
+Finally getting back to the "AWS Cloud Practitioner Essentials" course!
+Today I'll be covering the "Storage and Databases" module.

 REFERENCES: